 What is cancer?

-The body consists of tiny building blocks that are called cells.
+Cells are the tiny building blocks existing in the body.
 Cancer begins when the cells mature, mutate and grow out of control.
 The healthy cells expand when the body needs them and are no more when they are no longer needed.